cloudnativetrainings/kubernetes-servicemesh/00_apps/README.md

 In this lab you will install the applications we will use during the other labs.

-Switch to the apps folder
+Switch to the lab folder

 ```bash
 cd 00_apps